Joseon: 15th century

 The Joseon period under the reign of Sejong the Great was Korea's greatest period of scientific advancement.
-Under Sejong's new policy, Cheonmin (low-status) people such as Jang Yeong-sil were allowed to work for the government.
-At a young age, Jang displayed talent as an inventor and engineer, creating machines to facilitate agricultural work.
+Under Sejong's new policy, Cheonmin (low-status) people such as Chang Yŏngsil were allowed to work for the government.
+At a young age, Chang displayed talent as an inventor and engineer, creating machines to facilitate agricultural work.
 These included supervising the building of aqueducts and canals.

-Some of his inventions were an automated (self-striking) water clock (the Jagyeokru) which worked by activating motions of wooden figures to indicate time visually (invented in 1434 by Jang), a subsequent more complicated water-clock with additional astronomical devices, and an improved model of the previous metal movable printing type created in the Goryeo Dynasty.
+Some of his inventions were an automated (self-striking) water clock (the Jagyeokru) which worked by activating motions of wooden figures to indicate time visually (invented in 1434 by Chang), a subsequent more complicated water-clock with additional astronomical devices, and an improved model of the previous metal movable printing type created in the Goryeo period.
 The new model was of even higher quality and was twice as fast.
 Other inventions were the sight glass, and the udometer.

-The highpoint of Korean astronomy was during the Joseon period, where men such as Jang created devices such as celestial globes which indicated the positions of the sun, moon, and the stars.
-Later celestial globes (Gyupyo, 규표) were attuned to the seasonal variations.
+The highpoint of Korean astronomy was during the Joseon period, where men such as Chang created devices such as celestial globes which indicated the positions of the sun, moon, and the stars.
+Later celestial globes (Kyup'yo, 규표) were attuned to the seasonal variations.